Impact for Students

 The University’s Equality, Diversity and Inclusion Committee structure covers the entire domain of student and staff activity at the institution and has the responsibility to advise on the necessary policies, programmes, and training related to diversity, equity, inclusion and human rights at the institution.

-There are opportunities for mentoring, counselling, and peer support to support members of the University community: for example, with care-experienced students through the work of care leaver support coordinators, or amongst staff through the work of diversity champions and the networks for BAME, LGBTQI+, female, and disabled staff.
+There are opportunities for mentoring, counselling, and peer support to support members of the University community: for example, with care-experienced students through the work of care leaver support coordinators, or amongst staff through the work of diversity champions and the networks for BAME, LGBTQI+, female, and disabled staff

 The University’s facilities and services are accessible for people with disabilities, as required by the relevant equalities legislation.
 This is supported in particular by Disability Services, part of the Student Services Directorate, and it includes work with applicants to assist in the transition into university.